CaioCeretta/fullstack-club/mcdonalds/comments.md

 	. use local state to manage ui updates without unnecessary re-fetching . optimize cache with strategies like ReactQuery, useMemo, or Next.js caching mechanisms to prevent reduntant database requests.

+## Function calls

+variant={getCategoryButtonVariant(category)}

+We are passing an argument to this function call, so why we don't need to create an anonymous function for it?

+This happens because the function is already being called directly at render time, so we don't need to wrap it in an anonymous function.
+Since it is executed immediately, it's return value (a string such as "default" or "secondary") is directly passed as the variant prop.

+If we wrapped it in an anonymous function, we would be passing getCategoryButtonVariant as prop, instead of its returned value.

+This would onlyu make sense if variant expected a function rather than a direct value, which is not the case.

+The variant prop expects a string, such as "default" or "secondary" and the function already returns this value.

+If it were something like onClick, which expects a function to be called afterwards, then we would need to pass an anonymous function.
+This ensures that the execution only happens when the button is clicked, rather than immediately during rendering